Ghulam Nabi Azad launches Democratic Azad Party in J&K | Politics

 - India

-Ghulam Nabi Azad, who recently parted ways with the Congress, on Monday launched his new party -- the Democratic Azad party (DAP).
+Launching his Democratic Azad Party here on Monday, former Congress leader Ghulam Nabi Azad said he will not make the restoration of Article 370 an election issue in Jammu and Kashmir.

-The former Jammu and Kashmir chief minister had ended his more than five-decade-long association with the Congress on August 26.
+Issues of roads, water supply and price rise are meant for elections. ''I don't stop anybody from making any thing an election issue.
+I have a lot of things, why should I make it an election issue,'' he asked.

-''I am launching Democratic Azad Party (DAP) from here today.
+Replying to a question about Kashmir-centric parties, particularly the PDP, criticising his remarks on Article 370, Azad said, ''You just check Parliament records of who has spoken or who has not (on Article 370).
+Get the record of Parliament on any one's name.
+But my take is simple that I don't use such issues for elections.''
+Azad was addressing a press conference here after launching his party. ''I am launching Democratic Azad Party (DAP) from here today.
 It symbolises democracy and freedom of speech and thought.
-Our ideology will be based on the ideals of Mahatama Gandhi,'' Azad said during a press conference here.
+Our ideology will be based on the ideals of Mahatama Gandhi,'' he said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)